CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 Side effect free code is predictable, and therefore easier to test and reason about than code with side effects.
 Some functional languages go to great lengths to control side effects, such as Haskell with its use of the IO Monad.
-This post shows how we get the same advantages Capability objects provide a simple mechanism for controlling side effects in JavaScript.
+This post shows how we get the same advantages.
+Capability objects provide a simple mechanism for controlling side effects in JavaScript.
-There use can improve the rationality, readability and reusability of program components.
+Their use can improve the rationality, readability and reusability of program components.

 ### When is a function side effect free?
 A function is isolated from side effects when: